msameer-ninja/learn-bash/day-1.md

 - Bash Manual `man`
 - Bash Alias `alias`

-### What Difficuty did I face?
+### What Difficulty did I face?

-*Changing the directory by moving form C: drive to D:*
+*Changing the directory by moving from the C: drive to the D: drive*
 #
 **Dive To The [Next Page](day-2.md) To Know More**